-Technology Education
+Technology Education Sequences

 Technology Education is the application of the latest scientific discoveries to improve the quality of people's daily lives.
-For everyone entering the job market, the ability to operate and comprehend today's technologies is critical.
-Technology Education has been established to introduce students to the latest technologies currently utilized by business and industry and to explore and develop skills through an active hands-on approach in a project oriented curriculum.
-Our projects are designed to incorporate learning, challenge students, and to be fun.
+Technology Education introduces students to the latest technologies currently utilized in the business and industry.
+Students will have the opportunity to explore and develop skills through an active hands-on approach in a project-based curriculum.